MichaelEscamilla/GetMSIInformation/README.md

 # GetMSIInformation
-Drag and Drop Application to view key MSI Information and copy the values to the Clipboard
+Drag and Drop Application to view key MSI Information and copy the values to the Clipboard<br>
  ![FirstLoad](/Images/Application_FirstLoad.png)

 ## Example after loading an MSI